ericniebler/stl2/ext/variable_concepts/variable_concepts.md

 rewrite into a variable form will not result in valid code, since variable concepts cannot be overloaded.
 In these cases, we must find a different spelling for the unary and binary forms.

-The suggestion is to use the sufffix `With` for the binary form.
+The suggestion is to use the suffix `With` for the binary form.
 So, `EqualityComparable<int>` would be roughly equivalent to `EqualityComparableWith<int, int>`.
 This follows the precedent set by the type traits `is_swappable` and `is_swappable_with`.

-The concepts in the Ranges TS that this applies to are:
+The concepts in the Ranges TS to which this applies are:

 - `EqualityComparable`
 - `Swappable`